 Unconstrained and Constrained Optimization; Unbounded Maxim – Optimization of Functions of

 Unit-I: Meaning and scope of OB-Challenges and opportunities – Foundations of Individual

-behaviour, values, attitude, job satisfaction, personality, perception and emotions.
+behavior, values, attitude, job satisfaction, personality, perception, and emotions.

-Unit – II: Motivation-Theories, Group dynamics – Leaderships styles..
+Unit – II: Motivation-Theories, Group dynamics – Leadership styles.

 Unit –III: Organizational conflict-causes and consequences-conflict and Negotiation.